A topological source of quantum light

 SFWM is a third-order nonlinear process in which two pump photons at frequency $\wp$ are annihilated and two daughter photons, called signal and idler, are generated at frequencies $\ws$ and $\wi$.
-The spectrum of the generated signal and idler photons is governed by energy and momentum conservation relations, i.e., $2\wp = \ws + \wi$ and $2k_{p} = k_{s} + k_{i}$, where $k$'s are the momenta of the respective fields.
-Furthermore, these constraints are connected by the electromagnetic (em) mode structure, i.e., the dispersion relation.
-Recently, usage of nanophotonic systems, such as toroidal and ring resonators, has provided a compact and scalable route to manipulate the photonic mode structure and generate spectrally engineered correlated photon pairs \cite{Eisaman2011, OBrien2009, Sharping2006, Clemmen2009, Engin2013, Davanco2012, Kumar2014}.
-However, nanophotonic systems are invariably disposed to fabrication disorder, which significantly affects the photonic mode structure \cite{Segev2013, Topolancik2007, Mookherjea2008, Sapienza2010}, and introduces random, unwanted spectral correlations between generated photons.
+The spectrum of the generated signal and idler photons as well as their correlations are dictated by energy and momentum conservation relations, i.e., $2\wp = \ws + \wi$ and $2k_{p} = k_{s} + k_{i}$, where $k$'s are the momenta of the respective fields.
+The spectrum is further constrained by the electromagnetic mode structure, i.e., the density of states or, equivalently, the dispersion relation $\w\left(k\right)$, which governs the propagation of the pump, signal and idler photons.
+Recently, the usage of nanophotonic systems, such as toroidal and ring resonators, has provided a compact and scalable route to manipulate the electromagnetic mode structure and hence, to implement spectrally engineered sources of correlated photons \cite{Eisaman2011, Sharping2006, Clemmen2009}.
+For example, coupled ring resonator arrays can be used to control the number of spectral modes \cite{Kumar2014} as well as to enhance the rate of photon pair generation, without compromising their bandwidth \cite{Davanco2012, Morichetti2011}.
+However, nanophotonic systems are invariably disposed to fabrication disorder which can significantly alter the dispersion of the photonic modes in an unpredictable fashion \cite{Topolancik2007, Mookherjea2008, Sapienza2010} and can result in randomness in the spectrum of photons generated by different devices.
+This randomness ultimately limits the scalability of such sources for practical applications in quantum communication and information processing which often require multiple sources with identical spectra, for example, in multi-photon interference scenarios \cite{Spring2017}.